The Bitwarden Blog

 Stay Secure by Avoiding 7 Common Password Sharing Mistakes

 Easy and effective password storage and sharing can enhance your overall user experience online, not to mention improve your productivity and ability to collaborate with others.
 However, doing so using unencrypted methods can also be dangerous, since it leaves your data open for interception.
 The good news is, these risky methods are totally avoidable because secure password management solutions do exist.
 With this in mind, we’ve collected a list of the seven most common password management mistakes to avoid and why.

-- Memory –– In the 2021 World Password Day survey report, 77% of respondents said they favor security over convenience when it comes to managing their passwords.
-However, nearly 60% selected Memory as their main method for accessing passwords.
+Memory –– In the 2022 World Password Day survey report, 68% of respondents said they favor security over convenience when it comes to managing their passwords.
+However, 55% selected Memory as their main method for accessing passwords.
 As we become more and more dependent on online applications, remembering dozens of strong, unique passwords is simply not feasible or realistic.
 Oftentimes many folks turn to reusing the same easy-to-remember password for multiple accounts.
 This is extremely risky because it only takes one of those accounts to get hacked for the rest to become vulnerable as well.